+Req.
+ID Requirement description Origin of requirement R1.1.3 The platform SHALL provide near-real-time (NRT) data processing functionalities.
+Technical Questionnaire: question 16.
+Description of Action.
+R1.3.29 The platform SHOULD prevent and react against Ransomware attacks Technical Questionnaire: question 5. against Ransoniware actuers All use cases.
+R1.4.6 The platform SHOULD provide an AI based solution to deliver services, and be shared across the plain field; however, the datasharing must ensure anonymity.
+End-user Questionnaire: question 36 and 37.
+All use cases.
 R1.5.1 The platform SHALL be able to collect and analyse events from heterogeneous sources in near real time in order to detect security incidents Technical Questionnaire: question 12 and 14.
 All use cases.
 R1.5.2 The platform SHALL be able to analyse and combine different modalities of data to detect anomalies in nearly real time Technical Questionnaire: question 13, 14 and 16.
 All use cases.
 R1.5.3 The platform SHALL be able to automatically classify the type of anomaly/threat and to share the intelligence information in a standard format End-user Questionnaire: question 29.
 Technical Questionnaire: question 31.
 All use cases.
-R1.5.4 The platform SHALL be able to analyse an attack report to produce an ordered set of suggested actions (e.g. VNFs configuration) to mitigate the attack Technical Questionnaire: question 19 and 20.
+R1.5.4 The platform SHALL be able to analyse an attack report to produce an ordered set of suggested actions (e.g., xNFs configuration) to mitigate the attack Technical Questionnaire: question 19 and 20.
 All use cases.
 R1.5.5 The platform SHOULD provide analytics able to detect the most common threat types (malware, MitM, volumetric attacks).
 End-user Questionnaire: question 3.
 Technical Questionnaire: question 17.
 R1.5.6 The platform SHOULD provide analytics able to detect phishing attacks.
 End-user Questionnaire: question 3.
-R1.5.7 The data involved in the analytics processes MUST be anonymized.
+R1.5.7 The data involved in the analytics processes SHALL be anonymised.
 End-user Questionnaire: question 36.
 Description of Action.
-R1.5.8 The platform SHALL provide periodic retrain functionalities for its analytics components (e.g. on a monthly basis).
+R1.5.8 The platform SHALL provide periodic retrain functionalities for its analytics components (e.g., on a monthly basis).
 Technical Questionnaire: question 15.
+AB feedback #2 and AB feedback #3.